Avaiga/taipy-doc/docs/index.md

         <h3>Getting Started</h3>
       </header>
       <p>
-        This guide covers all the important steps and concepts in Python web application development.
+        In this guide, you will build a complete Taipy web application step by step.
+It covers some of the important concepts in Taipy.
 It's useful for both beginners and experienced Python programmers who are trying out Taipy for the first time.
       </p>
       <span class="tp-content-card-readmore">Read more</span>
     </a>